 The signal-to-interference ratio (SIR) is similar to the signal-to-noise ratio, but in this case the interference is specific to co-channel interference from other radio transmitters.
-The general consensus is that wireless devices will work reliably with the SIR ratio of 0dBm (decibels) or less.
+The general consensus is that wireless devices will work reliably with the SIR ratio of 30dB (decibels) or above.
 If you hover over the measurement markers on the map and look at the AP names on the left, you can see the exact ratios for each location.

 The Signal-to-Interference visualization is one of the PRO visualizations available only to those that have upgraded to the PRO or Enterprise version of NetSpot.
-If your SIR levels are high, see Troubleshooting Overlapping Channels (SIR) for strategies to correct it.
+If your SIR levels are low, see Troubleshooting Overlapping Channels (SIR) for strategies to correct it.
 NetSpot PRO users also have access to Automated Troubleshooting to help identify interference issues.

 There are several ways you can adjust this heatmap view: